MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_open_parameters.md

 ### -field SelectedMediumIndex

-A pointer to an driver-provided UINT variable that contains an index into the
+A pointer to a driver-provided UINT variable that contains an index into the
      <b>MediumArray</b> array.
 NDIS writes this index which identifies the media type that the underlying
      driver uses.